idkfelix/year12/SoftDev/SAT1/SRS.md

 Company: Mullauna College
 ## Needs
 Currently Mullauna College has no standard system for note taking or revision, leaving students to implement their own systems or adopt various products not specifically designed for an education environment.

+Notelass will provide a standardised platform for students to take notes for their subjects by attaching notes to each class they take for easy organisation and retrieval.
+The tool will integrate emerging tec
 ## End User
 Notelass is primarily intended to be used by VCE students at Mullauna College as they will gain the most value from the product, however its design will make it accessible to all students at the college.
 # Project Scope